A woman stands in front of a whiteboard and speaks to a group of people

 Openness

-The climate at the Bertelsmann Stiftung is one of openness and transparency.
-Our employees can raise any subject at any time and are free to share suggestions and express concerns.
-The foundation explicitly encourages its employees to get involved and shape their working environment.
+The Bertelsmann Stiftung and its leadership have the responsibility to create an open and transparent environment in which employees can raise any subject at any time and are free to share suggestions and express concerns.

 Diversity